Quantum Approaches to Consciousness

 \[ [\mathbf{ma}] \substack{\leftarrow \\ \rightarrow} [\mathbf{me}] \]

 However, relations between mental and material states can also be conceived in a non-reductive fashion, e.g. in terms of emergence relations (Stephan 1999).
-Mental states and/or properties can be considered as emergent if the material brain is not necessary or not sufficient to explore and understand them.[4]
+Mental states and/or properties can be considered as emergent if the material brain is not necessary or not sufficient to explore and understand them.[3]
 This leads to a dualistic picture (less radical and more plausible than Cartesian dualism) in which residua remain if one attempts to reduce the mental to the material.
-Within a dualistic scheme of thinking, it becomes almost inevitable to discuss the question of causal influence between mental and material states.
-In particular, the causal efficacy of mental states upon brain states (“downward causation”) has recently attracted growing interest (Velmans, 2002; Ellis et al. 2011).[5]
-The most popular approaches along those lines as far as quantum behavior of the brain is concerned will be discussed in Section 3, “Quantum Brain”.
+Within a dualistic scheme of thinking, it becomes inevitable to discuss the question of how mental and material states are related to one another.
+This topic has attracted growing interest under the notion of “downward causation” (Velmans 2002; Ellis et al. 2011).
+Since such causation would be synchronic rather than diachronic, a less controversial concept addressing this issue has been proposed in terms of “downward constraints” that mental states impose on brain states (Atmanspacher and beim Graben 2007).

-It has been an old idea by Bohr that central conceptual features of quantum theory, such as complementarity, are also of pivotal significance outside the domain of physics.
+It has been an old idea by Niels Bohr that central conceptual features of quantum theory, such as complementarity, are also of pivotal significance outside the domain of physics.
 In fact, Bohr became familiar with complementarity through the psychologist Edgar Rubin and, more indirectly, William James (Holton 1970) and immediately saw its potential for quantum physics.
-Although Bohr was also convinced of the extraphysical relevance of complementarity, he never elaborated this idea in concrete detail, and for a long time after him no one else did so either.
+Although Bohr was convinced of the extraphysical relevance of complementarity, he never elaborated this idea in concrete detail, and for a long time after him no one else did so either.
 This situation has changed: there are now a number of research programs generalizing key notions of quantum theory in a way that makes them applicable beyond physics.

 Of particular interest for consciousness studies are approaches that have been developed in order to pick up Bohr’s proposal with respect to psychology and cognitive science.
 The first steps in this direction were made by the group of Aerts in the early 1990s (Aerts et al. 1993), using non-distributive propositional lattices to address quantum-like behavior in non-classical systems.
 Alternative approaches have been initiated by Khrennikov (1999), focusing on non-classical probabilities, and Atmanspacher et al. (2002), outlining an algebraic framework with non-commuting operations.
 The recent development of ideas within this framework of thinking is addressed in Section 4, “Quantum Mind”.
 Other lines of thinking are due to Primas (2007, 2017), addressing complementarity with partial Boolean algebras, and Filk and von Müller (2008), indicating links between basic conceptual categories in quantum physics and psychology.